-Over the course of his career, Matthias has worked on numerous high-profile deals, including DZ BANK's merger with WGZ BANK which has resulted in the third largest credit institution in Germany and Equens' business combination with Wordline creating the pan-European leader in payment services.
+Over the course of his career, Matthias has worked on numerous high-profile deals, including DZ BANK's merger with WGZ BANK which has resulted in the second largest credit institution in Germany and Equens' business combination with Wordline creating the pan-European leader in payment services.

 Matthias has also developed a strong track record of guiding clients through complex restructuring and reorganization projects.

 Advising DZ BANK on the merger between DG HYP and WL BANK.
 The merged company started its commercial operation under the name of "DZ HYP" on July 27, 2018.
 The merger has created the largest German real estate bank in terms of balance sheet total (of around 75 billion euros) and loan business.
 With a Pfandbrief portfolio of around 45 billion euros, DZ HYP will act as the largest German Pfandbrief issuer on the market.